authelia/authelia/docs/deployment-dev.md

 In some cases, like protecting personal websites, it can be fine to use **Authelia** in a non highly-available setup.
-We can achieve that in order to reduce the number of components to only two: Authelia and nginx.
+We can achieve that in order to reduce the number of components to only two: a reverse proxy such as nginx or Traefik and Authelia as a companion of the proxy.

-As for a regular deployment in production, you need to install **Authelia** either by pulling the Docker image or installing the npm package and run it with a configuration file passed as argument.
+As for a regular deployment in production, you need to install **Authelia** either by pulling the Docker image or building distributable version.

-## Deploy with npm
+## Build and deploy the distributable version

-    npm install -g authelia
+    authelia-scripts build
-    authelia /path/to/your/config.yml
+    PUBLIC_DIR=./dist/public_html ./dist/authelia -config /path/to/your/config.yml

 ## Deploy with Docker